dmak/jaxb-xew-plugin/README.md

 ```
 Empty lines or lines started with `#` (comment) are ignored.
 See also [`inner-element-control.txt`](src/test/resources/com/sun/tools/xjc/addon/xew/inner-element-control.txt) and other control files in test suit.

-### Episode file

-For correct generation of episode file the corresponding XJC options should follow `-Xxew`, for example:

-`... -Xxew -episode <file> ...`

-This will trigger episode plugin _after_ Xew plugin and episode file will be correctly generated.

-### `equals`, `hashCode`, `fluent-api`, `value-constructor` and `jaxbindex` plugins

-These plugins should be activated _after_ Xew plugin:

-`... -Xxew -Xequals -XhashCode -Xfluent-api -Xvalue-constructor -Xjaxbindex ...`

-Otherwise (if they are activated before) Xew plugin cannot revert/complement the changes they made and compile-time error is guaranteed.

-### `setters` plugin

-These plugin should be activated _before_ Xew plugin due to problem described in [issue#15](https://github.com/dmak/jaxb-xew-plugin/issues/15):

-`... -Xsetters -Xxew ...`

 ### Ant task

 First you need to download the plugin jar (for example, from [Maven repository](http://mirrors.ibiblio.org/pub/mirrors/maven2/com/github/jaxb-xew-plugin/jaxb-xew-plugin)) and put it to your project `libs` folder together with other dependencies.